-Hiring managers should recognize the importance benefits will have on Generation Z prospects and their decision to accept a position or not.
-In fact, as the survey shows, Generation Z employees are likely to switch jobs often if they feel their current position does not offer them the benefits and work/life balance they crave.
+Hiring managers should recognize the important benefits will have on Generation Z prospects and their decision to accept a position or not.
+As the survey shows, Generation Z employees are likely to switch jobs often if they feel their current position does not offer them the benefits and work/life balance they crave.

 As a very rational and well-informed generation, Generation Z is made up of young people very interested in activism and social justice.
 The 2018 Career Interest Survey shows nearly all participants have an awareness of and interest in affecting timely issues such as race relations, police brutality, and gun violence.

 Since this age group has grown up with access to the Internet and constant sources of news, Generation Z students and graduates have kept up-to-date on important current events and social issues and have strong opinions regarding topics that affect their generation and the world.
-In fact, many members of Generation Z cited a desire to be involved in politics.
+Many members of Generation Z cited a desire to be involved in politics.

 Hiring managers should take note of the philanthropic nature of Generation Z prospects, who will likely seek job opportunities with companies that focus heavily on social responsibility and charitable contributions.

 Having grown up with a technological device in hand, members of Generation Z could shift the job tide toward more STEM-related fields, allowing more of these positions to get filled in the coming years, whereas in the past the United States especially has seen a STEM employee deficit.
 In fact, according to the 2018 Career Survey, about two-thirds of recent college graduates report having chosen a STEM-related major as undergraduates, leading them to STEM-focused careers as they look toward the future.